MovingBlocks/TerasologyLauncher/README.md

 ## Features

-The *launcher installation directory* is the folder you extracted the launcher archive to.
+The *launcher installation directory* is the folder you extracted the launcher archive into.
 This directory will also hold different versions of _Terasology_ that are installed via the launcher.

 On first start-up, the _Terasology Launcher_ will prompt you with the selection of the _Terasology_ data directory.